OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- [bug] when a simple explosion starts from a corner, it traverses diagonally

 - use a state monad for full rendering (to store the color)
 - use a monad for delta rendering